cloudify-cosmo/getcloudify.org/source/guide/3.2/overview-architecture-advanced.md

 In addition to these agents, an entity removed from the diagram is a management agent containing a Cloudify plugin able to spawn the deployment specific agents.
 This agent is provided within the Docker image and is run during the bootstrap process.

-Note that all agents (Management, Deployment Specific, Host) are actually the same physical entity (A Virtualenv with Python modules - Cloudify Plugins installed in them).
+Note that all agents (Management, Deployment Specific, Host) are actually the same physical entity (a virtualenv with Python modules - Cloudify plugins installed in them).

 ## File Server